ncodeit-io/ather-sultana-documents/From screenshot to videoexport.md

 **Steps:**

-1. Take screenshots using (Windows + PrtSc) on the keyboard
+1. Take screenshots using (Windows + PrtSc) on the keyboard.
-2. Repeat the process until the video is finished
+2. Repeat the process until the video is finished.
 3. Upload the screenshots to Google Photos ([ncdjspics@gmail.com](mailto:ncdjspics@gmail.com))
-4. Organize screenshots according to component ID ending with a serial number
+4. Organize screenshots according to component ID ending with a serial number.
-5. Insert screenshots in a PowerPoint presentation (SC ppt)
+5. Insert screenshots in a PowerPoint presentation (SC ppt).
 6. Make necessary corrections without changing the meaning of the content.

 ### **Marking**

 1. Task: Filter out only the necessary screenshots for marking.
 2. Mark 4 categories of objects in the screenshots: a.
 Text (1txt) b.
 Images (2img) c.
 Text + Images (3txtimg) d.
-Logical Images (4log)
+Logical Images (4log).
 3. Use the generic template for marking.
 Here is the link: [https://onedrive.live.com/edit.aspx?cid=1d5fee4885b5afbd&page=view&resid=1D5FEE4885B5AFBD!758&parId=1D5FEE4885B5AFBD!756&app=PowerPoint](https://onedrive.live.com/edit.aspx?cid=1d5fee4885b5afbd&page=view&resid=1D5FEE4885B5AFBD!758&parId=1D5FEE4885B5AFBD!756&app=PowerPoint) - Connect your OneDrive account.
 4. Each screenshot should be inserted into one of the four templates. a.
 Text Template (1txt) - Mark only text. b.
 Image Template (2img) - Mark only images. c.
 Text + Image Template (3txtimg) - Mark only text + images. d.
 Logical Template (4log) - Mark only logical images.
 5. Follow the same process for all screenshots.